 Thus, USCIS allows all U.S. employers to directly file a cap-exempt H-1B petition if the foreign national worker is physically placed at a cap-exempt institution, and spends the majority of his or her work time performing job duties at a qualifying organization that directly and predominately further the essential purpose, mission, objectives or functions of the qualifying institution or organization, namely, higher education or nonprofit or governmental research.
 The U.S. employer directly filing a cap-exempt H-1B petition must be able to prove a logical nexus between the work performed predominately by the beneficiary and the normal, primary, or essential work performed by the qualifying institution.

 Under the “employed by” and “employed at” pathways in the Massachusetts GEIR program, the entrepreneur must work in Boston at the Venture Development Center, the worksite listed in the H-1B, and in the job it was filed for.
-An entrepreneur cannot work in a different city or a different type of job.
-For example, if the company has a pilot in another city, the entrepreneur can travel to and from that city for meetings but can’t work there without a new H-1B petition.
+An entrepreneur cannot work in a different city or a different type of job, for example, if the company has a pilot in another city, the entrepreneur can travel to and from that city for meetings but can’t work there without a new H-1B petition.

-How does an entrepreneur graduate from GEIR?
-GEIR helps entrepreneurs carefully plan their strategy.
-In Massachusetts, most entrepreneurs spend 9-15 months in GEIR before graduating.
+The GEIR program helps entrepreneurs carefully plan their long-term residency strategy.
+In Massachusetts, most entrepreneurs spend 9-18 months in GEIR before graduating.
 GEIR graduates to date have successfully filed an H-1B petition in the lottery; filed an O-1 petition; or filed an EB-1 or 2.
 GEIR gives an entrepreneur time to document their talent and ability.
-While they wait for EB-1 or 2, as an H-1B holder, in many cases, they can get unlimited extensions of their H-1B for as many years at it takes to complete their green card application.
+While they wait for the EB-1 or 2 green card, as an H-1B holder, in many cases, they can get unlimited extensions of their H-1B for as many years at it takes to complete their green card application.